aleferna12/cellula-rs/README.md

 #### 2: Add it as a dependency (recommended for experimentation/mixed project)

-This will include only library code (so no fancy built-in IO/CLI features).
+This will include only library code (so no fancy built-in IO/CLI features, which you will need to implement yourself).
 Just add cellulars as a dependency to your cargo project with:

 ```commandline